Alistair MacLean: Death

+He is buried in the Old Cemetery ("Vieux Cimetière") of Céligny, Switzerland, close to the grave of his friend Richard Burton.

 Personal life

-He was married twice and had three sons (one adopted) by his first wife, Gisela, viz., Lachlan, Michael and Alistair.
-He married for a second time in 1972; that marriage ended in divorce in 1977.
+He was married twice and had three sons (one adopted) by his first wife, Gisela.
+The sons were Lachlan, Michael and Alistair.
+He married for a second time in 1972 to Mary Marcelle, a writer and publicist; that marriage ended in divorce in 1977.

 His niece Shona MacLean (also published under S.G.
 Maclean) is a writer and historical novelist.

-MacLean was awarded a Doctor of Letters by the University of Glasgow in 1983.
+MacLean was awarded a doctor of letters by the University of Glasgow in 1983.

 Critical appraisal

-The writer Algis Budrys described MacLean's writing style as: "hit 'em with everything but the kitchen sink, then give 'em the sink, and when they raise their heads, drop the plumber on 'em".
+Writer Algis Budrys described MacLean's writing style as - "hit 'em with everything but the kitchen sink, then give 'em the sink, and when they raise their heads, drop the plumber on 'em".

 Screenwriter Derek Kolstad, who wrote the John Wick film series, cited MacLean and Stephen King as among his primary influences.

 List of works

 Novels

 Source for The New York Times Best Seller list: Figures are for the Adult Hardcover Fiction lists, 1956 through 1987: highest position reached and total number of weeks on list.
 A "—" indicates it did not make the list.
 Note that the Times list consisted of a Top 10 from 1963 through 1976, but a Top 15 or 16 before and after; thus, books during that middle period may have had longer stays relative to the others.